Cnicht from Croesor

 The village of Croesor is quietly situated in a fine valley which is walked on the return leg of this fine walk.
 Once an area humming with activity, the slate quarries have long since closed and the valley has returned to a quieter life.
 Cnicht has a distinct but misleading image.
 From the main roads to the south west the mountain has a distinctive shape - pointed with sheer faces on either flank - and nicknamed the "Welsh Matterhorn".
 In reality the summit of Cnicht is the end of fine ridge and its pyramidal shape is in fact a cross section of the mountain.

 There is a small car park in Croesor (grid ref.
 SH 631446) with ample space for most days.
-Leave the village by taking the lane up past the school and chapel.
+To start this Snowdonia (Eryri) walk, leave the village by taking the lane up past the school and chapel.
 At a gate continue northwards to the brow of the hill where you fork right.
 The way ahead is now obvious as you aim for the summit climbing gently at first with fine views over the surrounding countryside.
 The way steepens and there are a couple of short scrambles before you reach the summit (2260 ft. / 689 m.) which is a fine viewpoint with almost a 360 degree panorama of mountains.

 The next objective is the southern shore of llyn yr Adar, backed by the Ysgafell Wen range of mountains.
 This is wild country and the walkers relatively few and you have ample time to enjoy the peace and quiet.
 A path, in places very sketchy, leads south east towards Cwm Corsiog.
 Before reaching this llyn turn west choosing the easiest route down to Llyn Cwm-y-foel in the valley.
 There are no unseen crags but it is still easier to follow one of the small streams that tumble down the mountainside.